Ola

 Student Project:Yes - University of Hawaiʻi at Mānoa

-At its core, this story is about recognizing the wisdom and sacrifices of those who came before us, while fighting for what's believe is right.
+At its core, this story is about recognizing the wisdom and sacrifices of those who came before us, while fighting for what we believe is right.
 My goal with this film is to give a voice to those often overlooked and highlight the struggles and successes of indigenous peoples.
 It is a reminder of how important it is to preserve one's culture, heritage, and rights, and to create a future that honors one's past.

 This film is more than just a story; it’s a call to respect the strength and resilience of our ancestors.